Lattice-Renormalized Tunneling Models for Superconducting Qubit Materials: Derivation of the reduced Hamiltonian

 where $m_i$ are nuclear masses for atom $i$, $\nabla_i^2$ are Laplacians, $V$ is the potential energy, and $\{\vec r_i\}$ are nuclear coordinates referenced to a chosen configuration.
 Here it is convenient to choose the center-of-mass frame of the lattice \textit{without} a H interstitial.
 One may then, in principle, separate $V$ into its harmonic and anharmonic components; however, a natural issues arises: for tunneling systems with multiple degenerate or nearly degenerate minima, a single harmonic expansion is inadequate.
 We therefore partition configuration space into Voronoi cells $\{\Omega_k\}$ centered at each local minimum $k$ of the hydrogen defect and introduce the function $H_k(\vec r_H)$ such that $H_k=1$ for $\vec r_H\in\Omega_k$ and $H_k=0$ otherwise, i.e., defined in a similar fashion to the Heavyside step function. $H_k(\vec r_H)$ ensures local harmonicity while allowing multiple basins.
 This construction avoids imposing a globally symmetrized (thermodynamically unstable) structure and is standard in multi-well problems.

 Expanding the potential locally in each basin $k$ about the equilibrium positions $\{\vec r^{\,eq,k}_i\}$ yields \begin{widetext}

 \end{widetext} where $\Phi^{(k)}$ is the Hessian in basin $k$, and $V_{\text{anharm}}$ collects higher-order and inter-basin couplings.
 (Here $i$ and $j$ are atom indices, $k$ indexes each degenerate H site, and $\mu$ and $\nu$ are the cartesian indices for the atomic coordinates $\vec r_i$ and $\vec r_j$.)
-Inserting Eq.~\eqref{eq:piecewise_harm} into Eq.~\eqref{eq:bo_appendix} gives the harmonic Hamiltonian used in the main text.

-The mass dependence may be eliminated by using the standard transformation to phonon coordinates:
+The mass dependence of \autoref{eq:bo_appendix} may be eliminated by using the standard transformation to phonon coordinates:

 Where, $C_{ij}$ is the matrix of phonon eigenvectors chosen with respect to a stable nuclear configuration, $m_j$ are the nuclear masses, and $\delta_{jk}$ is the Kronecker delta.
 After applying this transformation the nuclear Hamiltonian may be written as: